The Hydra just [yet] grew another head: Anthropocentrism

 Anthropomorphism: a new head

-For most of our existence on the planet humans has lived as another species; part of the ecosystem in much the same manner as all other life forms.
-Beginning about 12,000 years ago we began the process of domesticating animals, first sheep and goats and then dogs and cats.
-Soon after, about 10,000 years ago, humans began to domesticate grains, pulses, and, later, various tree varieties (e.g., olive).
+For most of our existence on the planet humans have lived as just another species; part of the ecosystem in much the same manner as all other life forms.
+Beginning about 12,000 years ago we began the process of domesticating animals, first sheep and goats and soon after other species like cattle and horses.
+Then, about 10,000 years ago, humans began to domesticate grains, pulses, and, later, various tree varieties (e.g., olive).
 The purposeful genetic manipulation of plant and animal species in order to maximize their usefulness for humans, not coincidentally, happens about the same time we see religions getting more dominant and complex and the emergence of deities believed in and worshipped by people across the globe.

 “Let us make man in our image, after our likeness.
 And let them have dominion over the fish of the sea and over the birds of the heavens and over the livestock and over all the earth and over every creeping thing that creeps on the earth.” (emphasis added)